Is Principal Fellowship for you?

 If you feel that you are working within this category download your Principal Fellow guidance pack to find out more about how to apply.

 The UKPSF and Principal Fellowship

-Principal Fellowship of the Higher Education Academy is awarded to professionals who demonstrate they meet the criteria of Descriptor 4 of the UK Professional Standards Framework (UKPSF) for teaching and supporting learning in higher education.
+Principal Fellowship is awarded to professionals who demonstrate they meet the criteria of Descriptor 4 of the UK Professional Standards Framework (UKPSF) for teaching and supporting learning in higher education.

-By applying to become a Principal Fellow of the Higher Education Academy you will present a sustained record of effective strategic leadership in academic practice and academic development as a key contribution to high quality student learning.
+By applying to become a Principal Fellow of Advance HE you will present a sustained record of effective strategic leadership in academic practice and academic development as a key contribution to high quality student learning.
 You should be able to provide evidence of:

 - Active commitment to and championing of all Dimensions of the Framework, through work with students and staff, and in institutional developments;